fmusio/TopCoWSubmissions/README.md

 As organizers, we submitted baseline algorithms for the CoW multi-class segmentation for both MRA and CTA.
 The inference code and model weights are published in this repo and can be used freely for CoW vessel segmentation tasks.

 ## Method Description
-A simple two-stage approach was employed: The [nnDetection](https://github.com/MIC-DKFZ/nnDetection) framework was used to detect and extract custom ROIs containing the CoW based on the binary labels and a 3D [nnUNet](https://github.com/MIC-DKFZ/nnUNet) was employed for the subsequent multi-class segmentation on the ROIs.
+A simple two-stage approach was employed: The [nnDetection](https://github.com/MIC-DKFZ/nnDetection) framework was used to detect and extract custom CoW ROIs based on the binary labels and a 3D [nnUNet](https://github.com/MIC-DKFZ/nnUNet) was employed for the subsequent multi-class segmentation on the ROIs.
 Additionally, inter-modal registration was used as a data augmentation strategy, registering all the image pairs and thereby doubling the size of the training set for both modalities.

 ## Usage
 ### Prerequisites
-Both the nnDetection and the nnUNet frameworks need to be installed.
-Due to a lack of compatibility of their respective dependencies, two separate environments must be installed and activated consecutively.
+Both the **nnDetection** and the **nnUNet** frameworks need to be installed.
+Due to a lack of compatibility of their respective dependencies, two separate environments must be created and activated consecutively.

 Other than that, the base environment only needs Numpy and SimpleITK to run properly.
 If not already installed, run
 ```